 Nowadays if you wish to have the job of your dreams as a project manager, you have to have great organisational skills, be able to walk on water and do any other number of other miracles whenever the situation requires it.
-A great PM has a problem solving magic want.
+A great product manager has a problem solving magic want.
 But how can you develop this miraculous skill?

 Let’s dive in!